tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   How Silent!
 How Lonesome!
 -   Alone and non-changing,
 -   Perfectly complete, never dying,
 -   Able to do so because it is the Earth’s mother.
 -
--   I do not know its name.
+-   I do not know its name,
 -   The word we use is ‘Dao’
 -   With some thought, I call it Vast.
 -
 -   Vast meaning it passes by,
 -   Passes by, it is distant,
 -   at a distance, it is said to be returning.
 -
 -   Thus the ‘Dao’ is Vast, Heaven is Vast, Earth is Vast, the King is also Vast.
 -   The land we live on has these four ‘Vasts’, where the King resides.
 -
--   People follow Earth, Earth follows Heaven, Heaven follows the Dao, Dao follows Zi Ran (it's nature).
+-   People follow Earth, Earth follows Heaven, Heaven follows the Dao, Dao follows Zi Ran (nature).
 {:.verse}

 ### **26** Heaviness